504aguiluz/elixir-tutorials/README.md

 > converts string to integer

 ### Atoms
-> atoms are indivisible pieces of data
+> Atoms are constants that are used to name things.
-> is it like binding data?
+>In a way they are just like strings—the difference is in the representation.

 > The first way to create an atom is to prefix a name or an operator with a colon.
 > examples ->